mongodb/docs/source/reference/operators.rst

    This query will return 100 ordered records with a ``location`` field in ``collection``.
 Specify a different limit using the :func:`limit()`, or another :ref:`geolocation operator
-   <geolocation-operators>` to limit the results of the query.
+   <geolocation-operators>`, or a non-geospatial operator to limit the

-TODO can also specify a non geo operator to filter the results.
+   results of the query.

 .. operator:: $maxDistance